Robotics-Society-PEC/Autonomous-Drone-RPI-Aruco/Readme.md

 - [ ] Add low pass filter
 - [ ] Change arming sequence according to teensy 4.1
 - [ ] i2c communciation between rpi and teensy 4.1
+- [ ] Throttle build up way to slow (need to increase)
+- [ ] Need to reduce the percentage error on the throttle build up
 ## Our Teams Members

 - Mansi Kalra